haythem-ouederni/reactnative-typescript-boilerplates/README.md

+# Firebase Example Specific Information

+This block contains firebase related information on how to add it to a React Native project with a working example.

+@TODO

 # Change the entry file

 The following steps are inspired from the **Refactor Android to TypeScript** paragraph in [this link](https://medium.com/@rintoj/react-native-with-typescript-40355a90a5d7)